gravcmspro/gravcmspro_dictionaries/components.en.md

   ### Component items

-  Complex components might require to define more than one single item, for example look at this code to define a promo table, where are defined three items:
+  Complex components might require defining more than one single item, for example, look at this code to define a promo table, where three items are defined:

   [raw]
   ```